 Which greenhouse heater should I choose?

 Electric greenhouse heater

-If you greenhouse has an outdoor socket with an RCD nearby, a thermostaitcally controlled fan heater is ideal.
-They're cheap to run and the fan not only helps distribute the heat but also encoourages air movement which in turn reduces the risk of fungal diseases which favour still, damp air.
+If you greenhouse has an outdoor socket with an RCD nearby, a thermostatically controlled fan heater is ideal.
+They're cheap to run and the fan not only helps distribute the heat but also encourages air movement which in turn reduces the risk of fungal diseases which favour still, damp air.

 Bottle gas greenhouse heater